 Midwife network expands choice

 Auxilia Alvarez was about 15 when she attended her first childbirth.
 Her father was a traditional birth attendant in their remote Oaxaca village, Santa Cruz Ocotal, and he brought her to attend a woman in labor.
 When he asked her to hold the newly delivered baby, she was nervous: “What if it slips?”
-Today, with training and years of experience, Auxilia is now a a trusted midwife in her own right, serving the neighboring village of San Juan Bosco Chuxnaban.
+Today, with training and years of experience, Auxilia is now a trusted midwife in her own right, serving the neighboring village of San Juan Bosco Chuxnaban.

 Much of Auxilia’s work is caring for pregnant women.
 But, she also offers a service that her father never imagined.
 Thanks to support from MSI Mexico, she provides modern contraception to women in this mountainous region.